continuwuity/continuwuity/docs/deploying/generic.md

 ## Setting up the Reverse Proxy

-We recommend Caddy as a reverse proxy, as it is trivial to use, handling TLS certificates, reverse proxy headers, etc transparently with proper defaults.
+We recommend Caddy as a reverse proxy because it is trivial to use and handles TLS certificates, reverse proxy headers, etc. transparently with proper defaults.
 For other software, please refer to their respective documentation or online guides.

 ### Caddy

-After installing Caddy via your preferred method, create `/etc/caddy/conf.d/conduwuit_caddyfile` and enter this (substitute for your server name).
+After installing Caddy via your preferred method, create `/etc/caddy/conf.d/conduwuit_caddyfile` and enter the following (substitute your actual server name):

 ```caddyfile
 your.server.name, your.server.name:8448 {